JaytheSpazz/PipeHow/content/new-class.md

 Empty              Property   static string Empty {get;}
 ```

-In general you will see more static methods than properties among a class' members, but there are static properties too as shown by the `Empty` property.
+In general you will see more static methods than properties among the members of a class, but properties can be static too as shown by the `Empty` property.

 ```PowerShell
 PS PipeHow:\Blog> [string]::Empty -eq ''